florianschanda/PyMPF/README.md

   - This library is done completely in Python unlike gmpy, mpmath, etc.
   - This library cross-checks with MPFR when possible (rm is not RNA)
   - This library cross-checks with compiled code when possible (precision is single or double, and rm is not RNA)
-  - This library is an independent implementation so can be used to check Z3/CVC4
+  - This library is an independent implementation so can be used to check SMT solvers such as CVC4, Z3, MathSAT, SONOLAR, Colibri, etc.
   - This library uses a stupid but simple algorithm to do rounding

 ## The testcase generator
-This has found real bugs in CVC4, Z3, and MathSAT.
+This has found real bugs in all solvers we have tried (CVC4, Z3, MathSAT, Colibri, Alt-Ergo, goSAT, xsat, SONOLAR).
 I will use this to submit benchmarks to the SMTLIB competition.

 ### Result tests